 Super glue to the rescue!

-Far700/Shutterstock Shocking, we know.
+Shocking, we know.
 But if you have the symptoms of eczema on your hands, including redness, itching, deep painful cracks, and blisters, and they tend to get worse in the winter and with frequent hand washing, you’ll try anything, right?
-First, try using regular moisturization and avoiding eczema triggers, says Peter A. Lio, MD, a clinical assistant professor in the department of Dermatology & Pediatrics at Northwestern University Feinberg School of Medicine in Chicago.
+First, try using regular moisturization and avoiding eczema triggers, says Peter A. Lio, MD, a clinical assistant professor in the Department of Dermatology & Pediatrics at Northwestern University Feinberg School of Medicine in Chicago.
 Then?
 “Super glue is so helpful for cracks on the hands/fingers that they actually made a specific version just for this purpose that can be great for people who need to wash their hands frequently and get splits and cracks,” he says.
 Apply a thin coat, squeeze the edges of the crack together and let the glue dry.
 Heads up: it may sting for a few seconds, but will act as liquid stitches.
 Here’s how to figure out if your itchy skin is caused by eczema—or something else.

 The right hand soap for eczema

-Yes, it’s really bad to wash your hands with dish soap, especially if you have eczema on hands, says Jeffrey Fromowitz, MD, FAAD, a dermatologist in Boca Raton, FL.
+Yes, it’s really bad to wash your hands with dish soap, especially if you have eczema on your hands, says Jeffrey Fromowitz, MD, FAAD, a dermatologist in Boca Raton, FL.
 “Be careful with harsh soaps, especially cleaning products,” he warns.
 Instead, choose bar soap such as Dove for hand washing, adds Steven Q. Wang, MD, director of dermatologic surgery and dermatology at Memorial Sloan-Kettering Cancer Center in Basking Ridge, NJ.
 “These soaps are more gentle than liquid soap and they are not as harsh in stripping away the natural lipids.”
 And while you are at it, skip the antibacterial products.
-Take some more tips from the pros and avoid these five things dermatologists never use on their hands.
+Take some more tips from the pros and avoid these 10 things dermatologists never use on their hands.

 Nettle tea time